-- Single scan: Default setting; provides maximum performance using the engine defined on the System Settings > Scan Settings tab. - Dual scan: Provides maximum recognition rate by scanning the respective traffic twice using different virus scanners.
+Single scan: Default setting; provides maximum performance using the engine defined on the System Settings > Scan Settings tab.

+Dual scan: Provides maximum recognition rate by scanning the respective traffic twice using different virus scanners.
 Note that dual scan is not available with BasicGuard subscription.

-Quarantine unscannable and encrypted content: Select this option to quarantine emails whose content could not be scanned.
+Quarantine unscannable and encrypted content: Quarantines emails whose content could not be scanned.
 Unscannable content may be encrypted or corrupt archives or oversized content, or there may be a technical reason like a scanner failure.